dmlc/HalideIR/README.md

 The major goal is minimum and interpolatable with more front-end languages.
 HalideIR is used in TVM project.
 Here are the few major improvements.

-- An isolated depenency free symbolic IR and simplification (no LLVM dependency).
+- An isolated dependency free symbolic IR and simplification (no LLVM dependency).
 - The project modularized into logical components.
 - All IR structure are serializable and publically accessible from front-end language(e.g. python)
   - This supports ease of development and proptyping in python